 - Bake the frittata for 20-25 minutes, or until the center is puffed and the top is light golden brown.
 If more browning is desired, place the frittata under the broiler for 1-2 minutes.
 This will quickly brown the top without over cooking the egg inside.
 Slice into 6-8 pieces and serve (1-2 pieces per person depending on size and appetite).

-Begin by preheating the oven to 350 degrees.
-Mince two cloves of garlic and sauté them with 1 Tbsp canola or vegetable oil in a 10″ oven safe skillet.
+Begin by preheating the oven to 350ºF.
+Mince two cloves of garlic and sauté them with 1 Tbsp cooking oil in a 10″ oven-safe skillet.
 Sauté over medium heat for about one minute, or until the garlic becomes fragrant and soft (try not to let it brown).

 Fill the skillet with fresh spinach (about 3-4 packed cups) and continue to sauté until the spinach wilts.
 Spinach wilts fast, so it will only take about two minutes.